jolson615/tech-exchange-2021/u2-python-unit-testing/python-essentials.md

 ## Context

 ### Why Python?
 In our last unit, we used HTML/CSS to build front end products: that is, something that users can see and interact with directly.
-Now, we’re going to be learning Python, which is commonly used to program the back end of web apps: the internal logic that users don’t see (think the Netflix algorithm that decides which shows to recommend you).
+Now, we’re going to be learning Python, which is commonly used to program the back end of web apps: the internal logic that users don't see (think the Netflix algorithm that decides which shows to recommend you).
 Python is a high-level object-oriented programming language with several features that make it accessible to beginners.
-It’s also among the most popular and in-demand languages.
+It's also among the most popular and in-demand languages.
 For example, Netflix, Instagram, and Spotify are all coded using Python.
 Python is used for web development, especially for managing a backend database using frameworks like Django or Flask.
 Python is commonly used in data analysis and visualization, especially in medicine and financial services.

 Python was designed to be highly readable: the syntax is relatively simple, keywords are intuitive (and, or, try, etc), and the use of whitespace means that code is consistently formatted.
 Python also has strong documentation and an active community.
-It’s very likely that a stack overflow search for a Python question will yield multiple relevant results.
+It's very likely that a stack overflow search for a Python question will yield multiple relevant results.
 Finally, Python supports a large number of libraries that extend its functionality.

 ### Goals of this Unit
 We will be using Python to develop projects that use the Cloud Shell (or local IDE) command line for user interaction.
 The unit will focus on three main topics: Python Syntax (how to type Python code), Object Orientation (how to organize Python code), and Test Driven Development (how to leverage unit tests to plan and assess Python code).